WenhaoYuan337/EMcopilot/README.md

 ##  What Can These Generated Images Do?

 ### 🔬 For Microscopists
-- Automated analysis of TEM images (even SEM, SPM, and OM, etc), without any manual labeling or multislice simulations!
+- Automated analysis of TEM images (even SEM, SPM, and OM, etc) — without multislice simulations or manual labeling!!

 <p align="center">
   <img src="https://github.com/WenhaoYuan337/EMcopilot/blob/main/resources/demo1.png" alt="Microscopy Use Case" width="700">